pretzelhammer/drawduel/readme.md

 Frontend code is built using [vite](https://vitejs.dev/).

-There are two entry points: index & game.
+There are two production entry points: index & game.
+There is one development entry point: development.

 The index entry point is the main home page of the site.
 Its template is at `/index.html` and it loads `/src/frontend/index/index.tsx` which loads `/src/frontend/index/IndexApp.tsx` which renders the main home page.
 If you want to make changes to this page you'll likely put them in `IndexApp.tsx`.
-See this page on prod here https://drawduel.com.
+See this page on production here https://drawduel.com.

 The game entry point is the page of the site where actual draw duel games are played.
 Its template is at `/game/index.html` and it loads `/src/frontend/game/game.tsx` which loads `/src/frontend/game/GameApp.tsx` which renders the game page.
 If you want to make changes to this page you'll likely put them in `GameApp.tsx`.
-See this page on prod here https://drawduel.com/game/.
+See this page on production here https://drawduel.com/game/.

+the development entry point, as the name suggests, only gets built in development.
+If you're working on code that might not be ready to go into the main game, but you'd like a place to test it, and also share it with other devs, you can put it in the development entry point.
+Its template is at `/development/index.html` and it loads `/src/frontend/development/development.tsx` which loads `/src/frontend/development/DevelopmentApp.tsx` which renders the development page.
+If you'd like to make changes to this page you'll likely put them in `DevelopmentApp.tsx`.
+See this page in development here http://localhost:8888/development/.

-Global CSS should be put in `/src/frontend/global.css` which is imported by both entry points.
+Global CSS should be put in `/src/frontend/global.css` which is imported by all entry points.
 To scope CSS to a specific component, put it in a `*.module.css` file and import it within that component, see `lineInput.tsx` and `LineInput.module.css` as an example.

 _"There's no client-side routing library, should I add one?"_